SamSeed-Softwire/DevOps-Course-Starter/README.md

 ### Setting up

-You will need to [create an OAuth app on GitHub](https://docs.github.com/en/developers/apps/creating-an-oauth-app) and set the 'Homepage URL' to be where you want to view your app running (this could be e.g. http://localhost:5000/ if you are running locally, or it could be the URL of your deployed Heroku app).
+You will need to [create an OAuth app on GitHub](https://docs.github.com/en/developers/apps/creating-an-oauth-app) and set the 'Homepage URL' to be where you want to view your app running (this could be e.g. http://localhost:5000/ if you are running locally, or it could be the URL of your deployed Azure App Service).
 For the 'Authorization callback URL' choose the same URL, but append `login/callback` to the end, e.g. http://localhost:5000/login/callback.
 When setting up you should get a client ID and a secret token - these can be entered into your [.env](.env) file as the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` env vars.

 ### What you'll see